By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 Images are important but they decrease load time.
-The solution is to compress your images which degrading the quality.
+The solution is to compress your images which degrades the quality.
 Thanks to the advancement of technology, now there are plugins that automatically compresses the images on your WordPress website.

 ShortPixels is one such plugin that I use here at ShoutMeLoud which works out of the box.

 You can use this plugin for compressing all existing images on your WordPress website and new images as well.

 Here is a ShortPixel video guide, if you like learning by watching videos:

 Also, work on limiting your plugins to make your blog load faster.

-There are many other things which every WordPress user should do to make his/her blog optimized for search engines.
+There are many other things that every WordPress user should do to make his/her blog optimized for search engines.

 Here are a few more WordPress SEO articles, which will help you in making your WordPress blog more search engine friendly:

 Do let me know what other practices you follow to make your non-SEO friendly WordPress blog SEO friendly.
-Share your tips in the comments below!

 Don’t forget to share this post!